Henry James Burton & Son

 Burton’s Hummingbird

-There are also historical references to “Burton’s Hummingbird” and this relates to Walter Burton who was a contemporary of the naturalist, Boucardi.
+There are also historical references to “Burton’s Hummingbird” which Adolphe Boucard named after Walter Burton F.Z.S.

 Historical Academic References to Henry Burton & Son